 What does this do?

-The first step to automating support teams is to optimize how they go about their daily business.
+The first step is to optimize how your support team goes about their daily business.

 Setting up a priority matrix per se would allow your team to streamline what they do and help customers who need assistance the most while parking general queries for later resolution.